Did you know?

 Threats

 Unfortunately, bottlenose dolphins are under threat on multiple fronts.
 They are hunted by humans around the world and even used as fishing bait in some areas.
-Population trends, despite this, are described as of “least concern” by the IUCN.
-In some countries, such as the United States, the bottlenose dolphin is given protected status due to its intelligence.
+Population trends, despite this, are described as of “least concern” for common bottlenose dolphins and “near threatened” for Indo-Pacific bottlenose dolphins by the IUCN.

-Facts about Bottlenose Dolphins
+6 Amazing Facts About Bottlenose Dolphins

 FAQS